 We’ve all been spending much more time at home recently.
 And if that means you’ve noticed draughty doors and windows or rooms that won’t stay warm, it may be time to make some energy efficiency upgrades.
+This blog will explain all you need to know about the Green Homes Grant.

 The government’s Green Homes Grant scheme can provide financial support with making your home warmer and greener.
 If you’re just starting to think about home improvements, diving straight into the full details on gov.uk may be a lot to take in.
 So to help, we’ve put together this short guide to answer some of the important questions you might have.